john2w2/Automated-Dip-Pen/README.md

 # Warnings
 1. Elveflow pressure system will suck in air/water when software is disconnected.
 Make sure cap is on
 2. Printer head is fragile
+3. Do not remove printer container by pulling on the clear plastic piping!
+Slide the printer out with fingernails